-Oh, could I gaze forever on they face,
+Oh, could I gaze forever on thy face,

 Unwearied still, thou matchless waterfall,

 In all my moods thy charms‘ puissant sway

 Enforce my will their master-spell to own;